cuvva/terms/terms.md

 Before purchasing Products via our app, you should read the relevant Insurance Contract with the Insurer, which is provided within the app.
 The Insurance Contract covers any terms and conditions between you and the Insurer (whereas these Terms are between you and Cuvva).

-**You can only use our app to purchase Products for yourself.** You can't purchase on behalf of another person.
-If you represent yourself as another person to apply for a Product, the Product may not be valid.
+**You can only use our app to purchase motor insurance for yourself.** You can't purchase motor insurance on behalf of another person.
+If you represent yourself as another person to apply for motor insurance Product, the Product may not be valid.

+You can use our app to purchase travel insurance for a companion joining you on your trip, provided you have their consent, subject to the limitations set out during the purchasing journey.

 You must not pay for our services using a payment card that belongs to someone else.
 You should only use payment details relating to a bank account of yours.